LichenLillc/cot-monitor-modified/README.md

 ### Pipeline

 The experimental pipeline follows the steps below.
 All code can be found in the `\scripts` directory, organized sequentially.
 We first generate a complete CoT and final response for a given harmful prompt (`0_generation.py`), then truncate the CoT at sentence boundaries and generate responses at each truncation (`1_truncation.py`).
 For each CoT–final response pair, we evaluate the safety of the final response (`2a_evaluate_safety.py`) and collect internal activations for the CoT (`2b_get_activations.py`).
 In step 3, we evaluate a range of monitoring methods, including simple probes (`3_probes.py`), and text classification methods (`3b` to `3d`).
-"Example usage of the scripts is shown below.

-0. Generate CoT reasoning and final responses
+Step 0.
+Generate CoT reasoning and final responses
 ```bash
 python3 scripts/0_generation.py \
     --model_name simplescaling/s1.1-7B \